Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Inflammatory pathologies in surgical dentistry are very common.
-Even the use of antibiotic therapy does not reduce the incidence of maxillofacial inflammation and its complications.
-This situation is due to the late appeal of patients to doctors, frequent self-treatment of patients, etc. One of the typical infectious and inflammatory diseases of this kind is sialadenitis, or sialoadenitis, an inflammation of the salivary gland, often provoked by viruses or bacteria.
-Pathology is accompanied by a number of characteristic clinical signs, and the diagnosis is established based on the results of bacteriological and cytological studies, as well as instrumental diagnostics.
+Even the use of antibiotic therapy does not reduce the incidence of maxillofacial inflammations and their complications.
+This situation is due to late visits to doctors, frequent self-medication of patients, etc. One of the typical infectious and inflammatory diseases of this kind is sialadenitis, or sialoadenitis - inflammation of the salivary gland, often provoked by viruses or bacteria.
+The pathology is accompanied by a number of characteristic clinical signs, and the diagnosis is established based on the results of bacteriological and cytological studies, as well as instrumental diagnostics.

 Epidemiology

-Epidemic parotitis mainly affects children, less often adults (women more often).
-To date, mumps occurs as a sporadic disease, due to early vaccination of children.
+Epidemic mumps affects mainly children, less often adults (women - more often).
+Today, epidemic mumps occurs as a sporadic disease, which is due to early vaccination of children.

-A purulent form of sialadenitis is often recorded, which is due to the late treatment of patients for medical help.
+A purulent form of sialadenitis is often recorded, which is due to the late seeking of medical help by patients.

-The development of sialadenitis is due to viral or microbial lesions of the salivary glands.
-The microbial inflammatory process can be triggered by bacteria present in the oral cavity, or released from various infectious foci in the body.
-Adjacent phlegmon, acute respiratory diseases (tonsillitis, pneumonia, bronchitis), maxillofacial and dental pathologies often become sources of infection.
+The development of sialadenitis is caused by viral or microbial lesions of the salivary glands.
+The microbial inflammatory process can be provoked by bacteria present in the oral cavity or released from various infectious foci in the body.
+Sources of infection are often adjacent phlegmon, acute respiratory diseases (tonsillitis, pneumonia, bronchitis), maxillofacial and dental pathologies.

-Perhaps the appearance of the disease due to injuries and operations in the maxillofacial zone, the ingress of foreign bodies into the salivary canal (fish bones, food particles, hairs, etc.), canal stone formation.
+The disease may appear as a result of injuries and surgeries in the maxillofacial area, the entry of foreign bodies into the salivary canal (fish bones, food particles, hairs, etc.), and canal stone formation.

-Sialadenitis of a viral nature is most often provoked by cytomegaloviruses, influenza virus, adenoviruses, paramyxoviruses, Coxsackie viruses, herpes simplex, etc. Fungal sialadenitis, syphilitic, and tuberculous also occur.
+Viral sialadenitis is most often caused by cytomegaloviruses, influenza viruses, adenoviruses, paramyxoviruses, Coxsackie viruses, herpes simplex viruses, etc. Fungal sialadenitis, syphilitic, and tuberculous also occur.

-The spread of infection can occur through the canal mouth, through the blood or lymphatic fluid.
+The spread of infection can occur through the canal opening, through blood or lymphatic fluid.

 Risk factors

-Risk factors for the development of sialadenitis are:
+Risk factors for the development of sialadenitis include:

-- disorders of salivation caused by infectious and inflammatory pathologies;
+- salivary disorders caused by infectious and inflammatory pathologies;

 - surgical operations;